 Snowberry Soothing Facial Massage Oil ($32).
 This delicate oil has the most delicious subtle smell, and a gorgeous very light blue hue, which comes from the blend of azulene – the chamomile oil. super-nurturing plant oils.
 The chamomile is a very calming and soothing oil, great for sensitive skin, like mine.
 Nurturing plant oils include inca inchi, passion flower, and rose hip oils, which have anti-inflammatory properties and omega fatty acids.
 There is antioxidant pomegranate oil extract.
 This oil is great for dry and unhappy skin, and you could relieve all that facial tension brought on by holiday traffic by giving yourself a massage.
 Read Kim’s review of Snowberry Soothing Facial Massage oil

-Hyalogic Episilk Pure Hyaluronic Serum ($59.95 in the shop).
+Hyalogic Episilk Pure Hyaluronic Serum ($59.95).
 Hydration couldn’t be simpler with this serum that is pure hyaluronic acid (and water).
 Hyaluronic Acid also exhibits water-binding and water-attracting attributes fill up the spaces between the connective fibers collagen and elastin in the dermis.
 This allows skin to say supple and prevents wrinkles from forming in dry skin.
 This serum is viscous, but not sticky.
 Read Imelda’s review of Hyalogic Episilk Pure Hyaluronic Serum.

 Rashes and itching